leovicio/Pancakeswap-Uniswap-Matic--GUI--SNIPER-BOT/README.md

-# Pancakeswap and Uniswap trading client (and bot)
+# GUI Pancakeswap and Uniswap trading client (and bot)
 <H4>(MOST ADVANCE TRADING BOT SUPPORT WINDOWS LINUX MAC)</H4>

 A Pancakeswap and Uniswap trading client (and bot) with market orders, limit orders, stop-loss, custom gas strategies, a GUI and much more.